How Could You Not Tell Me?

 10. The Elements Can Wreak Havoc On Color Treated Tresses

-An abundance of sun, chlorine, cold weather and sand can dry hair out; even more when it is colored.
+An abundance of sun, chlorine, cold weather and sand can dry hair out.

 The intense weather conditions pull the moisture and oils from the hair and scalp; these conditions can also lighten or fade color over time.
 As mentioned, color treated hair is more likely to become dry or brittle, and break off or have split ends so pay attention to your hair’s needs by monitoring your hair color changes and drinking lots of water!